Philadelphia Flyers: 1974–75 Stanley Cup champions

 Under the 1974–75 season, Dave Schultz topped his mark from the previous season by setting an NHL record for penalty minutes with 472.
 Clarke's efforts earned him his second Hart Trophy and Parent was the lone recipient of the Vezina Trophy.
 The Flyers as a team improved their record slightly with a mark of 51–18–11, the best record in the NHL.
-After a first-round bye, the Flyers easily swept the Toronto Maple Leafs and were presented with another New York-area team in the semi-finals, the New York Islanders.
+After a first-round bye, the Flyers easily swept the Toronto Maple Leafs and were presented with another New York-area team in the semifinals, the New York Islanders.
 The Flyers looked to be headed toward another sweep after winning the first three games.
 However, the Islanders fought back by winning the next three games, setting up a deciding seventh game.
-The Flyers were finally able to shut the door on the Islanders, winning Game 7, 4–1.
+The Flyers were finally able to shut the door on the Islanders, winning game seven, 4–1.

-Facing Buffalo in the Stanley Cup Finals, the Flyers won the first two games at home.
-Game 3, played in Buffalo, went down in hockey lore as "The Fog Game" due to an unusual May heatwave in Buffalo that forced parts of the game to be played in heavy fog, as Buffalo's arena lacked air conditioning.
-The Flyers lost Games 3 and 4, but won Game 5 at home in dominating fashion, 5–1.
-On the road for Game 6, Bob Kelly scored the decisive goal and Parent pitched another shutout (a playoff record fifth shutout) as the Flyers repeated as Stanley Cup champions.
-Parent also repeated as the playoff MVP, winning a second consecutive Conn Smythe Trophy.
+Facing Buffalo in the Stanley Cup Final, the Flyers won the first two games at home.
+Game three, played in Buffalo, went down in hockey lore as "The Fog Game" due to an unusual May heatwave in Buffalo that forced parts of the game to be played in heavy fog, as Buffalo's arena lacked air conditioning.
+The Flyers lost games 3 and 4, but won game five at home in dominating fashion, 5–1.
+On the road for game six, Bob Kelly scored the decisive goal and Parent pitched another shutout (a playoff record fifth shutout) as the Flyers repeated as Stanley Cup champions.
+Parent also repeated as the playoffs MVP, winning a second consecutive Conn Smythe Trophy.

 The highlight of the 1975–76 season had no bearing on the season standings.
 On January 11 at the Spectrum, the Flyers, as part of the Super Series '76, played a memorable exhibition game against the Soviet Union's dominant Central Red Army team.
 As the Bullies had put intimidation to good use the past three years, the Flyers' rugged style of play led the Soviets to leave the ice midway through the first period, protesting a hit on Valeri Kharlamov, whom Clarke had slashed on the ankle in the famous Summit Series '72, by Ed Van Impe.
 After some delay, the Soviets returned after they were warned that they would lose their salary for the entire series.
 The Flyers went on to win the game rather easily, 4–1, and were the only team to defeat the Red Army outright in the series.
 After that win, the Spectrum became known as the "most intimidating building to play in and has the most intimidating fans."
 Head coach Fred Shero proclaimed, "Yes we are world champions.
 If they had won, they would have been world champions.
 We beat the hell out of a machine."